tree-in-forest/disadv68/README.md

   ![keycaps](pictures/keycaps-layout.png)

   The `1u` OEM `R5` keycaps are very rare, so we opted for `R4` keycaps instead.
-To compensate the keycap height difference, we raised the switch sockets/holes by 3mm.
+To compensate keycap height difference, we raised the switch sockets/holes by 3mm.
-  The `1x1.25u` OEM `R2` are also very rare so we opted out for `1u` keycaps.
+  The `1x1.25u` OEM `R2`s are also very rare so we opted out for `1u` keycaps.
   Note that Cherry stems are not "fully symmetric", therefore if you want to rotate the keycap by 90°, you also need to rotate the switch:

   ![stem](pictures/cherry_stem.png)

-  Sometimes `Numpad Enter` keycaps have rotated stem (therefore, on the standard keyboard the key switch will be placed sideways).
+  Sometimes `Numpad Enter` keycaps have rotated stems (therefore, on the standard keyboard the key switch will be placed sideways).
 Consult with your keycaps vendor if this is the case (it was in ours).
 This is important because switch sockets have side nubs.
-  Current version of the keyboard hull has both sockets with `Numpad Enter` and `Numpad 0` keycaps rotated.
+  The current version of the keyboard hull has both sockets with `Numpad Enter` and `Numpad 0` keycaps rotated.

+  The other option is to 3D print keycaps.
+We were unsuccessful in FDM printing — it is hard to get the keycap stems right.
+Probably the best option is to use [stereolithography](https://en.wikipedia.org/wiki/Stereolithography).
+If you want to generate the 3D models we suggest you look at the [Parametric Mechanical Keycap Library](https://github.com/rsheldiii/KeyV2).

 ## FDM printing settings